 Netting has been proven to stop cross-pollination, resulting in seedless oranges, protecting your investment, and getting the best value for your crop.

 Eyouagro is the market leader in protection netting.
 The netting is customized to your specific area and fruit type.
 Eyouagro netting reduces the effects of heat, hail, birds, bats, wind, and sun on your citrus fruits.
 Our ambition is for you to harvest high-quality seedless fruits.
+We also provide various protective nets for the greenhouse.

 All crops are shielded by our netting covers.
 Contact Eyouagro at firstname.lastname@example.org. for your netting needs.
 From purchase to installation, we will be there for you.